Is this topic for you?

-Treatment for Hodgkin's lymphoma depends on what type you have and the stage of the disease.
+Treatment for Hodgkin lymphoma depends on what type you have and the stage of the disease.
 It also depends on the size of the tumor, your age, and your symptoms.
 It is usually treated with medicines called chemotherapy .
-You may need radiation treatment.
+You may need radiation treatment or targeted therapy .

 If the cancer comes back, you may need a stem cell transplant .

-Radiation and chemotherapy can have serious side effects.
+Chemotherapy, radiation, and targeted therapy can have serious side effects.
 But the benefits of the medicine are usually more important than any side effects.
 Side effects may go away after you use the treatment for a while.

 Your medical team will help you manage the side effects of your treatment.
 If you have chemotherapy or radiation, you may need medicines to control nausea and vomiting.

 Fatigue is common with cancer treatment.
 But staying active and eating well before, during, and after your treatment may help you have more energy.